 See below for an overview of existing Pennsylvania state mandates.
 Click on citation tab for detailed information of specific statutes (click link to download statute text).

 Latest Legislative Session: 1/3/2023 - 11/17/2023 (2023-2024 term). *Current session bill updates are ongoing.
 Check back weekly for updates.

-FY 2018 BUDGETPennsylvania’s budget operates on a twelve month cycle beginning July 1 and ending June 30 of the following calendar year.
-Pennsylvania enacted its FY 2018 Budget during the regular legislative session.
-To view Pennsylvania’s FY 2018 Budget, click here.
+Pennsylvania’s budget operates on a twelve month cycle beginning July 1 and ending June 30 of the following calendar year, which is enacted during its regular legislative session in the previous year.